-Interestingly, through the scent of essential oils like cedarwood, it may be possible to induce the opposite emotional state of relaxation and sedation.
+Interestingly, the scent of essential oils like cedarwood may induce the opposite emotional state of relaxation and sedation.

-According to one study, The sedative effects and mechanism of action of cedrol inhalation with behavioral pharmacological evaluation, the essence of cedarwood (which contains cedrol) may be able to exert sedative effects when inhaled (9).
+According to one study, cedrol inhalation’s sedative effects and mechanism of cedrol inhalation with behavioral, pharmacological evaluation, the essence of cedarwood (which contains cedrol) may exert sedative effects when inhaled (9).
 Researchers tested Wistar rats treated with caffeine and exposed them to the scent of cedrol.
-They noted that the inhalation treatment induced prolonged sleep and decreased motor activity, compared to control groups.
+They noted that the inhalation treatment-induced prolonged sleep and decreased motor activity, compared to control groups.

 The cedrol in cedarwood may be able to activate certain neurochemical pathways associated with sleep and relaxation.

 Should You Use Cedarwood Oil for Hair Loss Due to Stress?

 Based on the cedrol sedation study, is it possible that cedarwood oil can help us overcome the anxiousness and worry that would lead to hair loss?

 Aromatherapy is considered a complementary and supportive form of treatment and should not be relied on as a cure for hair shedding, thinning, and baldness.

 Burning cedarwood oil may contribute to a temporary state of relaxation.
 But to really conquer the emotion of stress, it would be important to master coping and perceptual reframing skills instead.

 Does Cedarwood Oil Cause Side Effects?